Jkalim/Election-Analysis/README.md

 -Sofware: Python 3.6.1, VS Code, 1.38.1

 ## Summary
-The analysis of the elctions show that:
+The analysis of the elections show that:
 -There were 369,711 total votes
 -The candidates were:
   - Charles Casper Stockham